Black Friday Big Sail Event

 Flinstones

-The name alone makes this a fun dive site worth visiting.
-When exploring the depths of Flinstones, expect to see boulders and rocky outcroppings that look just like Fred Flinstone and Barney Rubble’s Bedrock homes.
-And because of the many rocky ledges and overhangs, fish and lobster encounters are common down there.
+On the west side of West Dog, the name alone makes this one of the best dive sites in BVI, and absolutely worth a visit.
+When exploring the depths of Flintstones, expect to see boulders and rocky outcroppings that look just like Fred Flintstone and Barney Rubble’s Bedrock homes.

 Alice in Wonderland